 I am so desperate to revist Italy.
 As I mentioned before, I spent a week in Lake Garda four years ago, staying at a beautiful lake front hotel, the Grand Hotel Gardone, which seemed infused with old fashioned elegance.
 Winston Churchill used to stay there, and it is the sort of place where one could imagine him still strolling along the plush carpeted corridors, down to the a la carte restaurant for dinner.

 I have also been motor racing in Italy.
 I was there for my eighteenth birthday, sitting outside in Rimini, on the busy walkway having dinner with a Formula 2 racing team.
-It made the whole day feel incredibly glamorous and I felt like a young Sophia Loren.
-I hardly looked like one but hey, let’s not spoil the image?
+It made the whole day feel incredibly glamorous and I felt like a young Sophia Loren even if I didn’t look like one.

 Do you understand my passion for Italy?
 Have you visited or worked there?
 Is it somewhere you want to visit?